EmmaSteinman/project3/src/vm/lab3doc.md

 - `struct hash s_page_table;`: the supplemental page table.
 - `struct lock spt_lock;`: a lock used with the supplemental page table to prevent race conditions when we access and change entries of the table.
+- `int stack_pages`: keeps track of how many stack pages have been allocated for the given thread to ensure that the thread does not use more than the set maximum.
+- `struct list swap_table;`: a list of frames belonging to this thread that have been swapped out and written to swap space.

-In syscall.c:
+In syscall.h:
-- `void check_page (void* addr)` in syscall.h.
-Checks that the address of a buffer we are trying to read data into is not in an unwritable page.
+- `void check_page (void* addr)`: checks that the address of a buffer we are trying to read data into is not in an unwritable page.
+- `void release_locks()`: called just before a thread exits to release all of the locks that it holds.

 #### ALGORITHMS